st4eve/2022_qutech_challenge/README.md

 ## Quick Tutorial

-## Our Experience at IT iQuHACK 2022
+## Our Experience at MIT iQuHACK 2022
 **Mark Long**:

 **Tristan Austin**:  I really enjoyed the hackathon this weekend.
 All of my collaborators were a pleasure to work with and I learned a lot about quantum key distribution and general python programming.
 I would definitely participate again and I could not reccomend this experience enough to anyone who has the slightest interest in quantum computation development.